Rajshahi College

-Rajshahi College (Bengali: রাজশাহী কলেজ) is the third oldest institution of higher education in Bangladesh.
-Established in 1873 in Rajshahi city, it is the third oldest college in Bangladesh after Dhaka College and Chittagong College.
-In 1895, Rajshahi College was the first institution in the territories now comprising Bangladesh to award a graduate (master's) degree.
-The first two master's degree candidates, Cayan Uddin Ahmed (Chawyone Uddin Ahmed) and N. N. Lehari, after graduation became Chief Secretary of Bengal and Session Judge respectively.
-Later both were awarded Khan Bahadur and Roy Bahadur titles.
-Rajshahi College offers three years bachelor and four years honours degree courses in various disciplines.
-The college is affiliated with the National University.
-Since 1996, it has stopped enrolling higher secondary students.
-It again started enrolling higher secondary students in 2010.
-Situated in the city center, Rajshahi College is adjacent to Rajshahi Collegiate School and is very near the famous Barendra Museum.
+Rajshahi College (রাজশাহী কলেজ) is a public educational institution in Rajshahi, Bangladesh.
+Established in 1873, it is the third oldest college in Bangladesh after Dhaka College and Chittagong College.

+Affiliated with the National University of Bangladesh, Rajshahi College offers three years Degree pass course and four years honours degree courses in various disciplines.
+Since 1996, it had stopped enrolling higher secondary students.
+It resumed enrollment of higher secondary students in 2010.
+Situated in the city center, Rajshahi College is adjacent to Rajshahi Collegiate School and very close to the famous Varendra Museum.

 History

-The origins of the college were in a private English School that had been founded in Rajshahi in 1828 by the concerted efforts of many of the region's most prominent citizens (this school is now known as Rajshahi Collegiate School).
+The origins of the college were in a private English school founded in Rajshahi in 1828 by the concerted efforts of many of the region's most prominent citizens (this school is now known as Rajshahi Collegiate School).
 In 1836 the school was taken over by the provincial government of Bengal and was converted into a Government Zilla (or District) School.
 In 1873, again through the concerted efforts and appeals of local citizens, the Zilla School was given the status of an Intermediate College, and F.A. courses were introduced into its curriculum.
 With further development this college was accorded "first-grade rank" in 1878, which meant that it could teach B.A. courses and be affiliated to the University of Calcutta.
 The name "Rajshahi College" came with the first-grade rank in 1878.
 The year 1881 saw the inauguration of the M. A. classes; B.L. classes were added in 1883.
 The postgraduate Departments in Arts and in Law continued till 1909 when they were withdrawn because the college could not meet the requirements of the New Regulations of the University of Calcutta which came into force in that year.

 Starting with only 6 students on the roll in 1873, the college counted 100 in 1878, 200 in 1900, 400 in 1910, 800 in 1920 and no less than 1000 in 1924; there was only one Muslim student at the college in 1873; 5 years later it was still one, but the figure rose to 156 in 1916 and climaxed at 215 in 1924.
+Khan Bahadur Chayan Uddin Ahmed (B.A.
+English) was the first Muslim graduate of East Bengal from Rajshahi college.
 Subsequently, of course, Muslim numbers rose in the college and after 1947 eventually exceeded the Hindu numbers.
 Today, in independent Bangladesh, the college has been accorded "University College" status and no longer teaches Higher Secondary or Intermediate courses.
-Currently, it is part of the National University system of Bangladesh and its curriculum includes only undergraduate and post-graduate courses in a variety of disciplines.
+Currently, it is part of the University of Rajshahi system of Bangladesh and its curriculum includes only undergraduate and post-graduate courses in a variety of disciplines.

+Logo

+The logo of Rajshahi College has four circles.
+The circles from inside to outside symbolize truth, beauty, purity and universality respectively.
+An open book symbolizes knowledge.
+A ribbon tie is a symbol of friendship and tolerance.
+A lamp flame symbolizes the enlightened man.